dy/piezo/docs/r&d.md

     - pair-operators are heavy to handle
       - editors don't use it as shortcuts as Cmd+/
-    + space-agnostic, newline-agnostic: allows just removing all spaces from code safely, unlike `//` comments
+    + space-agnostic, newline-agnostic: allows just removing all spaces from code safely, unlike `//` comments ~ we're still not space agnostic due to strings
     - not so nice without `//` pair
     - noisy
     - in JSX we anyways use that for comments